BalaSPalanisamy/LDMS_OracleTechnicalTest/README.md

 # LDMS_OracleTechnicalTest
 I have used Oracle Live SQL to develop the below scripts.

-To execute the scripts click on the “run button” or select the script and press “ctrl + enter”
+To execute the scripts click on the “run button”
+                    or
+select the script and press “ctrl + enter”

 1. Create the necessary data structures to contain the data specified in the Appendix ensuring that data integrity is enforced
-Created data structure "table_creation.sql" for department and employee table with data constraints (primary, foreign key)
+Created data structure "table_creation.sql" for department and employee table with data constraints (primary, foreign key) also created sequence s_emp_id to auto generate the employee_id in a sequence for new employee on employee table

 2. Populate the Departments and Employees data structures using the data specified in the Appendix "insert_record.sql" file contains the insert script for department and employee table

+NOTE: - once you run the script on oracle live sql you can see the inserted records but when you download the csv file, you can see &amp; instead of '&' (like given below).
+This is due to production defect on oracle live sql.
+Nothing to do with the script

+DEPARTMENT_ID	DEPARTMENT_NAME	                LOCATION
+3	            Research &amp; Development      Edinburgh

 3. Create an appropriate executable database object to allow an Employee to be created
 pre-requisite: execute the procedure "new_employee_prc.prc"